tsholmes/StationeersInventoryFix/README.md

 ![header image](About/Preview.png)

-This mod requires [StationeersMods](https://jixxed.github.io/StationeersMods/) to be installed in order to use.

 Fixes inventory window saving to properly save positions of nested container windows

+This requires an installed mod loader to run.
+See: https://jixxed.github.io/StationeersMods/